 - Open the cans when they are cooled down.
 Transfer the dulce de leche into airtight container, mix in the salt and vanilla extract (don't skip this) until combined.
 Refrigerate until cold and ready to use.

-- Beat the heavy cream, powdered sugar, and vanilla until soft peaks form.
+- Using a stand mixer or handheld mixer, beat the heavy cream, powdered sugar, and vanilla until soft peaks form.
 Adjust the sweetness to your liking.

-- Place as many slices of banana as you can fit on top, top with a dollop of whipped cream (about 1 tablespoon)
+- Place as many slices of banana as you can fit on top, top with whipped cream and sprinkle some crumbs on top for decor!

 - See storage in notes below